-Hopefully, if your business is one which occasionally has to refund a customer, you have all the rules related to refunds in place, and therefore not require your commercial lawyer to represent you in a court case, due to a customer is suing you for a refund.
+Hopefully, if your business is one that occasionally has to refund a customer, you have all the rules related to refunds in place and, therefore, do not require your commercial lawyer to represent you in a court case because a customer is suing you for a refund.

-These rules are in place to not only protect customers but to protect businesses too, however, if they are not known or misunderstood, it can cause either party to feel they have been wronged by the other.
+These rules are in place to protect not only customers but also businesses; however, if they are not known or misunderstood, it can cause either party to feel they have been wronged by the other.

-The definition of what constitutes ‘problem’ goods, is very specific.
+The definition of what constitutes ‘problem’ goods is precise.
 It can mean that:

-- The goods are considerably different from what was displayed or advertised, or from any sample that was provided.
+- The goods differ considerably from what was displayed or advertised or from any sample provided.

-- The goods have a problem which, were they known by the customer prior to the sale, would have reasonably led to them not buying.
+- The goods have a problem which, did the customer know them prior to the sale, would have reasonably led to them not buying.

 - The goods are likely to create a dangerous or unsafe scenario.

 - The goods are not fit for the purpose which the customer bought them, or they do not do what they were told it would do.

 Rule #3: If the customer is entitled to a refund, they can instead request that they be allowed to keep the goods, but be compensated with an amount which reasonably equates to the difference between the price paid, and what its value is, given any problems which exist.